 The maximum loan to valuation (LTV) is 75%, subject to loan amount

-Properties must be let under Assured Shorthold Tenancies (ASTs) or company let agreement
+Properties must be let under Assured Shorthold Tenancies (ASTs) or let for business purposes

-The property must not be a House of Multiple Occupancy (HMO), e.g. a student let
+The property must not be a House in Multiple Occupancy (HMO), e.g. a student let

 All Buy to Let mortgages are subject to underwriting and lending criteria that may be varied from time to time

-Customers may have up to 5 Buy to Let mortgaged properties with HSBC, with total combined borrowing of up to £2,000,000.
+HSBC customers may have up to 5 buy to let mortgaged properties with HSBC, with total combined borrowing of up to £2,000,000.

 Think carefully before securing other debts against your property.